 The Company designs, develops, markets and supports portable, software driven, 3-D measurement systems that are used in a broad range of manufacturing, industrial, building construction and forensic applications.
 The Company's Faro Arm, Faro Scan Arm and Faro Gage articulated measuring devices, the Faro Laser Tracker, and their companion CAM2 software, provide for Computer-Aided Design (CAD)-based inspection and/or factory-level statistical process control.
 Together, these products integrate the measurement, quality inspection, and reverse engineering functions with CAD software to improve productivity, enhance product quality and decrease rework and scrap in the manufacturing process.
 The Company uses the acronym "CAM2" for this process, which stands for computer-aided manufacturing measurement.
-The Company's Digital Template articulated measuring device and its related software are used to measure the shape of existing counter tops and other structures in residential or commercial buildings to provide the data required to manufacture replacement countertops or other structures.
-The Digital Template reduces the time required to measure these existing products and to provide the data to manufacturing machines to create the replacement structures, compared to traditional techniques.
+The Company's Digital Template articulated measuring device and its related software are used to measure the shape of existing counter tops and other structures in residential or commercial buildings to provide the data required to manufacturing machines to create the replacement structures, compared to traditional techniques.
 In March 2005 the Company acquired iQvolution AG, a German designer, developer and manufacturer of a portable laser-based device for measuring the detailed composition of factories, oil refineries and other structures.
-This device and its related software, which the company will sell under the product name Laser Scanner LS also has forensic applications such as capturing detailed 3D crime scene information.
-The Company's products have been purchased by approximately 3,800 customers worldwide, ranging from small machine shops to such large manufacturing and industrial companies as Audi, Bell Helicopter, Boeing, British Aerospace, Caterpillar, Daimler Chrysler, General Electric, General Motors, Honda, Johnson Controls, Komatsu Dresser,
+This device and its related software, which the Company will sell under the product name Laser Scanner LS also has forensic applications such as capturing detailed 3D crime scene information.
+The Company continues to hire new sales people with building construction and law enforcement experience for these market segments.
+The Company's products have been purchased by approximately 3,800 customers worldwide, ranging from small machine shops to such large manufacturing and industrial companies as Audi, Bell Helicopter, Boeing, British Aerospace, Caterpillar, Daimler Chrysler, General Electric, General Motors, Honda, Johnson Controls, Komatsu Dresser, Lockheed Martin, Nissan, Siemens

 We continue to expand in international markets.
 We established sales offices in France and Germany in 1996, Great Britain in 1997, Japan and Spain in 2000, Italy in 2001, and China in 2003.
 We opened sales offices in South Korea and India in the fourth quarter of 2004.
 In 2003 we began to manage and report our global sales in three regions: the Americas, Europe/Africa and Asia/Pacific.
-In the first half of 2005 44.3% of our sales were in the Americas compared to 41.7% in the first half of 2004, 40.9% were in the Europe/Africa region compared to 46.3% in the first half of 2004 and 14.7% were in the Asia/Pacific region, compared to 12.0% in the first half of 2004 (see also Note M Geographic Data to the financial statements above).
+In the first nine months of 2005 43.2% of our sales were in the Americas compared to 42.0% in the first nine months of 2004, 37.8% were in the Europe/Africa region compared to 45.0% in the first nine months of 2004 and 19.0% were in the Asia/Pacific region, compared to 13.0% in the first nine months of 2004 (see also Note M Geographic Data to the financial statements above).
 Although we expect variations in the percentage of our sales in the Asia/Pacific region from quarter to quarter going forward, we generally expect higher percentage sales growth in the Asia/Pacific region than the other regions in the remainder of 2005 and in 2006 as a result of our new sales offices in China, India and South Korea, and the addition of sales personnel and the opening of a service center in our Japan office.
-We also expect to open an Asia/Pacific regional headquarters in Singapore in the third quarter of 2005, and a manufacturing plant there in the fourth quarter of 2005.
+We opened an Asia/Pacific regional headquarters in Singapore in the third quarter of 2005 and we expect to open a manufacturing plant there in the fourth quarter of 2005.